-With renewed interest in renewable and sustainable energy systems, solar-powered cars have come to the forefront.
-Many automobile companies are working towards making solar cars, and they are changing the automotive industry.
+With the increased interest in renewable and sustainable energy systems, solar-powered cars have come to the fore.
+Many automobile companies are working towards making solar cars, and the technology could well change the future of the automotive industry.

-Solar cars are electric cars that use solar energy.
-They use photovoltaic cells to convert energy from sunlight into electricity.
-These cars can store some solar energy and can also run smoothly at night or in the absence of direct sunlight.
-Solar-powered cars not only help with environmental pollution but also noise pollution.
+Solar cars are electric cars that use photovoltaic cells to convert energy from sunlight into electricity.
+These cars can store some solar energy in batteries to allow them to run smoothly at night or in the absence of direct sunlight.
+If used on a large scale, solar-powered cars not only help with environmental pollution but also noise pollution.

 Sunswift IV is the fastest solar car that exists currently.
 This car was built by the students of the University of New South Wales for Solar Racing.
-The car uses technology that is similar to and a combination of the one used in a bicycle, aerospace, and the automotive industry.
+The car uses technology that is similar to and a combination of the ones used in bicycles and aerospace, and the automotive industries.

 There are some of the advantages of using solar cars: